mwouts/jupytext/README.md

 ## Want to contribute?

 Contributions are welcome.
 Please let us know how you use `jupytext` and how we could improve it.
 You think the documentation could be improved?
-Go ahead!
+Go ahead and edit it on [GitHub](https://github.com/mwouts/jupytext/tree/master/docs)!
 Read our [`CONTRIBUTING.md`](CONTRIBUTING.md) to find out guidelines and instructions on how to setup a development environment.
 And stay tuned for more demos on [medium](https://medium.com/@marc.wouts) and [twitter](https://twitter.com/marcwouts)!